It doesn’t matter if you’re looking for a part-time income source or even full-time employment: making $2,000 a month is a very reasonable goal.

 Hopefully, one of the job ideas on this list helps you figure out how to make $2,000 a month.

 I’m starting out with blogging and YouTube for two reasons.

 Firstly, I think this is an excellent side hustle you can nurture on the side of your day job and slowly work your way up to $2,000 a month (or more).

-Secondly, I’m adding this idea to the list because This Online World currently makes around $2,000 per month, so this is definitely a great fit for this post.
+Secondly, I’m adding this idea to the list because This Online World currently makes around $20,000 per month, which just goes to show the income potential of this type of business.